 But, that said, I have personally bought properties at or near the entry point (in Ecuador and Brazil) that have paid off handsomely when I sold them (after the fix-up work).
 So, to me, they’re worth mentioning.

 As to not being fit for keeping dogs, I saved the listing.
-Have a look for yourselves and see what you think.
 It’s actually not the market’s entry point.
 The cheapest was a fixer-upper for an asking price of $30K, with an ocean view, in the same building.